Daniel-B-Tufvesson/speech-act-classifier/README.md

 - **Embedding-based classifier**: This classifier uses sentence embeddings from SBERT and classifies them with a linear, single-layer neural network.
 The model is a pytorch file: `models/embedding-based.pth`.

 ### Data
 These models have been trained on isolated, Swedish sentences originating from online discussion forums (familjeliv.se and flashback.se).
 I have hand-labeled these with their respective speech acts.
 The data sets are described in [data/README.md](data/README.md).
+All the data sets are available on [Kaggle](https://www.kaggle.com/datasets/danieltufvesson/swedics-speech-acts).